Lab Director

 Graduate Students

-Daisi Brand received her B.S. in Psychology from Fort Hays State University and is a doctoral student in social-personality psychology within the Behavior and Brain Sciences doctoral program at UGA.
+Daisi Brand received her B.S. in Psychology from Fort Hays State University and is a doctoral student in social psychology at UGA.
 Her research interests broadly focus on the various mechanisms that contribute to higher quality romantic relationships (e.g., disclosure, responsiveness, intimacy) and their influence on individual well-being.
+In fall 2026, she will be joining the faculty at Lafayette College as an Assistant Professor of Psychology.

 Lab Alumni

-Michael Harvey received his Ph.D. in social-personality psychology at University of Georgia.
+Michael Harvey received his Ph.D. in social psychology at University of Georgia.
 He is now a Data Scientist at Johnson & Johnson in Jacksonville, FL.

 Sabrina Bierstetel received her Ph.D. in Social and Personality Psychology at Wayne State University.
 She is now an Assistant Professor at Franciscan University of Steubenville.

 Russell Houpt was the data manager for the ALOFT project.
-He is now a Ph.D. student in quantitative psychology at Arizona State University.
+He recently earned his PhD in quantitative psychology from Arizona State University.

 Dr. Ledina Imami received her Ph.D. in Social and Personality Psychology at Wayne State University.
 She is now an Assistant Professor of psychology at Oberlin College.